ERCC Club Rides FAQ Page

 Where do you finish?

-We return to the start at the Council Car Park or you can peel off sooner if you like.
+We return to the start at the Rose Lane (Council) Car Park or you can peel off sooner if you like but do let others know.

 How long do the rides last for?

-About three to four hours, depending on distance, weather conditions, punctures, abilities and stops.
+About three to four hours, depending on ride chosen, and is subject to weather conditions, punctures, abilities and stops. see here.

 How many attend the Sunday rides?